minhthangdang/GrabAI/README.md

 Since 2013 when the Stanford Cars dataset was first introduced, hand-crafted features for classification problems have been fade away and replaced by deep learning models.
-It has been proved that deep learning models have performed extremely well such as in the ImageNet Large Scale Visual Recognition Challenge where GoogLeNet and VGGNet was the winner and runner-up respectively in 2014, and ResNet was the winner in 2015.
+It has been proved that deep learning models have performed consistently and extremely well such as in the ImageNet Large Scale Visual Recognition Challenge where GoogLeNet and VGGNet was the winner and runner-up respectively in 2014, and ResNet was the winner in 2015.
 At the moment deep learning is the de-facto choice for image classification as well as many other computer vision problems.

 In my project I applied the transfer learning method where I re-used an existing pre-trained deep learning network as the starting point for the task of predicting make and model of a car image.
-I decided to pick out VGG16 and ResNet50 for experiments.
+Initially I decided to pick out VGG16 and ResNet50 for experiments.

 After playing around with both models, it appeared that the VGG16 performed better ResNet50 for the sake of this task.
 Therefore
 I discarded the ResNet50 model and continued with VGG16.

+The file *myvggnet/myvggnet.py* contains my network model.
+In the *build* method it initialises the VGG16 network without the fully connected layer.
+Keras and Tensorflow are used for easy building and training of my network.
+The first time you run it, the VGG16 weights is downloaded automatically if it's not downloaded before.

+As part of transfer learning, all the layers in VGG16 are frozen.
+After that I put on top my fully connected layer and a *softmax* activation to complete my network.

+The file *myvgg_net_train.py* is responsible for training my model.